Working hours - Ingressi

 - the record of working hours,

-- written agreements concerning working hours and extra overtime,
+- written agreements concerning working hours,

-- the working hours adjustment system, and
+- the working hours adjustment schedule, and

 - the shift roster.